Comparison of top chess players throughout history: Markovian model (2017)

 In 2017, Jean-Marc Alliot of the Toulouse Computer Science Research Institute (IRIT) presented a new method, based on a Markovian interpretation of a chess game.
 Starting with those of Wilhelm Steinitz, all 26,000 games played since then by chess world champions have been processed by a supercomputer using the Stockfish chess engine (rated above 3310 Elo).

 These predictions have proven not only to be extremely close to the actual results when players have played concrete games against one another, but to also fare better than those based on Elo scores.
 The results demonstrate that the level of chess players has been steadily increasing.
 Magnus Carlsen (in 2013) tops the list, while Vladimir Kramnik (in 1999) is second, Bobby Fischer (in 1971) is third, and Garry Kasparov (in 2001) is fourth.

 Larry Kaufman (2023)

 Larry Kaufman published an article in 2023 estimating the ratings of chess players throughout history by comparing their games with the choices of top engines, using Chess.com accuracy scores.
 He considered only world championship matches and tournaments (official or unofficial, and including women's championships), Candidates and Interzonal events, and non-title matches between the world champion and top contenders.
 He ignored drawn games, because he believed that previous analyses favoured players who played cautiously, with drawn games generally having fewer inaccuracies than wins.

-He estimated ratings for players at their peak years, on a scale corresponding to Elo ratings in 2023.
+He estimated ratings for players at their peak years by converting their adjusted “Quality” scores (based on Chess.com engine accuracy in decisive games) to a scale corresponding to Elo ratings in 2023.
 He estimated ratings for 47 players, with the following top ten: